-\begin{lemma}[Correct leaders finalise blocks] If $p_i=\mathtt{lead}(v)$ is correct, and if the first correct processor to enter view $v$ does so after GST, then $p_i$ sends a block to all processors and that block receives an L-notarization. \end{lemma} \begin{proof} Suppose $p_i=\mathtt{lead}(v)$ is correct and that the first correct processor $p_j$ to enter view $v$ does so at timeslot $t\geq\text{GST}$.
-If $v>1$, processor $p_j$ enters view $v$ upon receiving either a nullification for view $v-1$, or else an M-notarization for some view $v-1$ block.
-Since $p_j$ forwards on all new notarizations and nullifications that it receives (lines \ref{forwardN} and \ref{forwardML}), it follows that all correct processors enter view $v$ by $t+\Delta$ (note that this also holds if $v=1$).
-Processor $p_i$ therefore sends a new block $b$ to all processors by $t+\Delta$, which is received by all processors by $t+2\Delta$.
+\begin{lemma}[Correct leaders finalise blocks] If $p_i=\mathtt{lead}(v)$ is correct, and if the first correct processor to enter view $v$ does so after GST, then $p_i$ disseminates a block and that block receives an L-notarisation. \end{lemma} \begin{proof} Suppose $p_i=\mathtt{lead}(v)$ is correct and that the first correct processor $p_j$ to enter view $v$ does so at timeslot $t\geq\text{GST}$.
+If $v>1$, processor $p_j$ enters view $v$ upon receiving either a nullification for view $v-1$, or else an M-notarisation for some view $v-1$ block.
+Since $p_j$ forwards on all new notarisations and nullifications that it receives (lines \ref{forwardN} and \ref{forwardML}), it follows that all correct processors enter view $v$ by $t+\Delta$ (note that this also holds if $v=1$).
+Processor $p_i$ therefore disseminates a new block $b$ by $t+\Delta$, which is received by all processors by $t+2\Delta$.
 Let $b'$ be the parent of $b$ and suppose $b'.\text{view}=v'$.
-Then $p_i$ receives an M-notarization for $b'$ by $t+\Delta$.
-Since $p_i$ forwards on all new notarizations that it receives (line \ref{forwardML}), all correct processors receive an M-notarization for $b'$ by $t+2\Delta$.
+Then $p_i$ receives an M-notarisation for $b'$ by $t+\Delta$.
+Since $p_i$ forwards on all new notarisations that it receives (line \ref{forwardML}), all correct processors receive an M-notarisation for $b'$ by $t+2\Delta$.
 Since $p_i$ has entered view $v$, it must also have received nullifications for all views in the open interval $(v',v)$ by $t+\Delta$, and all correct processors receive these by $t+2\Delta$.
 All correct processors therefore vote for $b$ (by either line \ref{vote1} or \ref{vote2})\footnote{The point of line \ref{vote2} is to ensure this part of the proof goes through.
-Without it, there is the possibility that correct processors move to the next view upon seeing an M-notarization, before they are able to vote via line \ref{vote1}, thereby failing to guarantee an L-notarization.} before any correct processor sends a nullify$(v)$ message.
-The block $b$ therefore receives an L-notarization, as claimed. \end{proof}
+As noted in Section \ref{intu}, without it, there is the possibility that correct processors move to the next view upon seeing an M-notarisation, before they are able to vote via line \ref{vote1}, thereby failing to guarantee an L-notarisation.} before any correct processor sends a nullify$(v)$ message.
+The block $b$ therefore receives an L-notarisation, as claimed. \end{proof}